 Many of those same lessons have helped me manage other times when “life happened” — changing careers, moving across country, the loss of my parents, being laid off, to name a few.
 The first time, when life hit me hard—turned me upside down—I didn’t know what to do or where to start.
 Now that I’m an ole’ pro at this, I’m more confident in the knowledge that I can handle anything.

 It occurs to me that life may be happening to you so I thought I’d share some of the lessons I’ve learned.
-I hope they help. [here’s where you can put the link in the email to read the rest of the story]
+I hope they help.

 Remember that you’re not alone